Ryanb58/ryanb58.github.io/content/posts/2016-06-27-getting-started-with-pelican.md

 Pelican comes with a default theme, which I personally dislike.
 It just doesn't capture my personality very well.
 Luckily there is a site called [pelican themes](https://github.com/getpelican/pelican-themes) that will give us a good selection of 3rd party themes we can use on our site.

 I personally really like the flex theme.
 Clone the theme of your choice and prep for your first blog post.
-Make sure you setup your `pelicanconf.py` file as deamed via the README in the themes repo.
+Make sure you setup your `pelicanconf.py` file as deemed via the README in the themes repo.

 ### Create your first post